More Recent Stats Are Available!

 [/two_third][one_third_last]Get the Latest Stats[/one_third_last]

 It’s time for our first remarketing report using 2017 data.
-Here’s our latest infographic with the key cart abandonment stats from the first quarter of the year.
+Here’s our latest infographic with the key cart abandonment statistics from the first quarter of the year.

 Here’s some of the headline stats from the last quarter: